 But truly, plant medicines are asking more from us.
 They are asking for us to dance with them, to not only take but give as well.
 They are asking us what we can do, how we can give back.
 Even in the depths of our pain, our brokenness and despair, we can give back.
 Plants are asking for that from us.
 How can we honor and reciprocate?
 This may take the form of leaving a small offering when we gather plant medicine.
+It means treating the harvest process with great respect and insuring the vitality of the clan of Devil’s Club we are gathering from.
 This may mean activism and trying to rectify the traumas that we as humans inflict in the form of oppression, racism and ecological damage.
 It may mean giving back by “tithing” and financially supporting Earth based healing.
 It may mean simply honoring our own bodies as innately tied to the web of all plants and animals on this Earth.

 As I sat with Oplopanax this summer, this plant taught me some of the deeper mystery of how our individual suffering from past trauma is interlinked as a collective global trauma in need of healing.
 And Devil’s Club teaches me that the road back involves slowing down, paying attention, honoring, giving space and then co-creating healing in a partnership model where both humans and plants work together in harmony.
 Ultimately we are trying to heal the primary traumatic rift of our disconnection from the natural world.
 When we slow down and listen to the plants, they are singing the songs that can help us to recover and come home.